 If as much as 62% of all employees have a very low level of commitment to work, then what the hell is happening in this world?
 Especially, when it has been shown that more commitment will lead to better productivity and results.

-I think that a number of bosses really need to take a look at themselves and find out what their staff are actually thinking and see where they can improve.
-This website gives plenty of advise on how to improve leadership.
+I think that a number of bosses really need to take a look at themselves and find out what their staff is actually thinking and see where they can improve.
+This website gives plenty of advice on how to improve leadership.